Strilanc/Strilanc.github.io/_posts/2017-08-06-visualizing-entanglement.md

 This makes the Bloch sphere a double-edged sword: it provides a useful tool for thinking about a single qubit, but then hinders understanding of multiple qubits.
 It creates confusions leading to questions analogous to "but the electron's spin has to point in *some* specific direction when it's entangled, right?".

-Entanglement always involves two or more qubits, and the Bloch sphere is correspondingly terrible at representating entanglement.
+Entanglement always involves two or more qubits, and the Bloch sphere is correspondingly terrible at representing entanglement.
 For example, looking at the Bloch sphere representation of two qubits throughout a Bell test is not very informative.
 All the interesting stuff is happening in the relationship between the two qubits, and the Bloch sphere fails at showing the relevant details of that relationship.